grafana/developer-advocacy/projects/Adobo and Avocados/A&A 34 - All about CNCF Environmental Sustainability with Niki Manoledaki.md

 	- What do you do?
 	- What's your adobo? (a food, item, activity that reminds you of home)
 - Career background
-	- How did you get into tech?
-	- What are some misconceptions people have about working in tech?
-- What other roles are available in tech that people might not know, apart from software development?
-	- Tech sales (Lina to expand)
-	- Developer advocacy (Marie and Nicole to expand, if needed)
-- Seizing opportunities
-	- How can one seize opportunities?
-		- Importance of networking
+- Emergence of cloud computing
-		- Staying curious
+  - What is cloud computing?
+  - Popular services: IaaS, PaaS, SaaS
-		- Continuous learning
+  - Benefits
+    - You only pay for what you need
+    - Lowers down operating costs
+    - Scale only when it's needed
+  - Environmental concerns regarding cloud computing
-		- Brand of value
+    - Carbon footprint of cloud computing
+- CNCF TAG Environmental Sustainability
-		- Being adaptable
+  - Introduction
+    - What is CNCF TAG?
+What does it stand for?
+    - Why was the CNCF TAG Environmental Sustainability group created?
+    - What are some of the group's advocacies?
+    - What are some of the challenges that the group are facing?
-		- Growth mindset
+  - Your contributions
+    - How do you raise awareness?
+    - What can people do to help?
+    - Any recommended resources to anyone not familiar with cloud-native environmental sustainability?
 - Outro
 	- What's one piece of advice you would give to women or underrepresented groups who want to have a career in tech?
+	-

 ### Just before the show